saurabh1088/notes/iOS/QnA/QnA1.md

 that the associated value for this case is indirectly stored on heap.

-## 12. What is the relevance of capacity instancy property of an Array in Swift and how does it differs from count?
+## 12. What is the relevance of instancy property, capacity, of an Array in Swift and how does it differs from count?
 Array's capacity is an instance property on Array, it gives a count of number of elements array can contain without allocating new storage.
 For Array the compiler will reserve certain amount of memory to hold its contents.
 When one appends more elements to the Array then if more storage is required then the new storage allocate is in multiples of old storage size.
 So initially